MukundC25/MukundC25/README.md

   <img src="https://profile-counter.glitch.me/{MukundC25}/count.svg" alt="Visitor Count" width="180" height="24" />
 </p>

-I'm Mukund Chavan, a second-year B.Tech student in Electronics and Telecommunications at MIT Academy of Engineering, Pune.
+I'm Mukund Chavan, a Pre-Final Year B.Tech Student in Electronics and Telecommunications at MIT Academy of Engineering, Pune.
 Throughout my academic career, I have worked on various technologies such as Full-stack development, AI, machine learning, and data science.
-To gain practical experience, I have worked on multiple projects, where I worked on developing platforms backed by AI and the MERN Stack to analyze spending patterns, suggest, and predict financial and portfolio growth strategies.
+To gain practical experience, I have worked on multiple projects, where I worked on developing platforms backed by AI and the MERN Stack.
-Also, I actively participate in hackathons, which have helped me improve my teamwork and my problem-solving skills.
-I solve problems on coding platforms like CodeChef & Leetcode
+Also, I actively participate in hackathons, which have helped me improve my teamwork and problem-solving skills.
+I solve problems on coding platforms like CodeChef & LeetCode.

 ## 🎓 Education